Logeshhwarann/AI-Invoice-OCR/README.md

 **Gemini API errors:**
 - The model name might need updating (currently using `gemini-2.0-flash-exp`)
 - Check Google's documentation for the latest available models.

+-
+"Adding a second change for Pull Shark."